hyperledgerkochi/KochiOrgBook/docs/gf_info/master_doc.md

 In keeping with all Core Principles and especially the Decentralization by Design and Security by Design principles:

   1. Policies, practices, procedures, and algorithms governing participation of Stewards and operation of Nodes MUST follow all Core Principles.
-  2. The KOB Consortia MUST publish the following Controlled Documents managed as specified by KOB Consortia **(Check again)**:
+  2. The KOB Consortia MUST publish the following Controlled Documents managed as specified by KOB Consortia :

     a.
 KOBPIU Steward Business Policies